-Propolis is the glue made by honey bees to build, repair and protect their hives.
-It consists of partially digested resins from a variety of tree buds and barks mixed with bees wax.
+Propolis is the glue made by honeybees to build, repair and protect their hives.
+It consists of partially digested resins from a variety of tree buds and barks mixed with beeswax.
 In Europe, it derives mainly from poplar buds, but conifers are also used.
-Propolis therefore is a complex mixture comprising balsams and resins, waxes, essential oils, pollen and cinnamyl alcohol, vitamins A, B, C and E, flavanoids and minerals.
+Propolis, therefore, is a complex mixture comprising balsams and resins, waxes, essential oils, pollen and cinnamyl alcohol, vitamins A, B, C and E, flavonoids and minerals.

 Who gets contact allergic reactions to propolis and why?

 Propolis is an increasingly important allergen, with European studies reporting positive patch test rates of 1.2 to 6.6%.
 In one series from Finland, the rate increased from 0.5% in 1995-7 to 1.4% in 2000-2.
 Another study in children reported an increase from 2% to 13.7% between 1995 and 2002; 75% of the patch test-positive children had used a natural product or alternative medicine remedy.
 In a 2010 Polish patch test study of children with chronic recurrent eczema and atopy, a positive propolis patch test was recorded in 16.5% of children aged 7-8 years and 5.4% of adolescents aged 16-17 years.
 Propolis was the second most common positive patch test allergen after nickel in children and the fourth most common in adolescents.

 Exposure to propolis and propolis-related substances can occur in multiple settings.

 - Beekeepers – propolis allergy can develop after many years of exposure.
 In one study the average exposure time before developing propolis allergy was 9.5 years (range 0.1-35 years).

 - Violin makers and violinists – propolis has been a component of Italian varnish for centuries.